Honoring the Choice to Keep Your Camera Off

 -

-For trauma survivors or those doing deep healing, being visible to many people can feel like emotional exposure.
+For trauma survivors or those in deep healing work, being visible to a large group can feel vulnerable.

-Keeping the camera off creates a buffer of safety and spaciousness.
+- Turning the camera off can help create a sense of safety and comfort.

 5. Environmental or Accessibility Needs